nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 <img src="../images/icons/mail.png" width="50" height="50">

-- Identified by the prefix `email`.
+- Identified by the prefix <code>email</code>.
-- Emails should be of the format `local-part@domain` and adhere to the following constraints:
+- Emails should be of the format <code>local-part@domain</code> and adhere to the following constraints:

 Part    | Constraint |
 |---------|----------|